Top 5+ Newborn Smocked Romper Sourcing Tips for Boutiques

 Q3.
 Hand-smocked vs machine-smocked: what should boutiques look for?

 Hand-smocked pieces show even rows, balanced stitch tension, and soft flexibility across the chest.
-Machine work often looks flat or stiff on small garments.
+Machine work is faster and quality-consistent.
 For newborn smocked rompers, hand smocking usually delivers better comfort and a cleaner look in photos.

 Boutiques should place holiday orders 8–10 weeks in advance.
 This window covers production, shipping, and buffer time, which is critical for newborn holiday outfits that sell in a short season.